-Figure 31.
+Figure 32.
 Program Security Registers command Sequence Diagram

-7.32.
-Read Security Registers (48H)
+7.31 Read Security Registers (48H)

 The Read Security Registers command is similar to Fast Read command.
-The command is followed by a 3-byte address (A23-A0) and a dummy byte, and each bit is latched-in on the rising edge of SCLK.
-Then the memory content, at that address, is shifted out on SO, and each bit is shifted out, at a Max frequency fc, on the falling edge of SCLK.
+The command is followed by a 3-byte address (A23-A0) and a dummy byte, each bit being latched-in during the rising edge of SCLK.
+Then the memory content, at that address, is shifted out on SO, each bit being shifted out, at a Max frequency fc, during the falling edge of SCLK.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
 Once the A9-A0 address reaches the last byte of the register (Byte 3FFH), it will reset to 000H, the command is completed by driving CS# high.